cloudflare/quiche/h3i/README.md

 ```

 Note that `:authority` or `host` headers may need to be re-written to match the target server, depending on the use case.

+The file uses a custom qlog schema that augments the [QUIC schema] and [HTTP/3
+schema].

 # Library